web2py/py4web/docs/chapter-03.rst

    made changes to those apps.

 If you installed py4web in any other way, you must upgrade it manually.
-First you have to make a backup of any personal py4web work you’ve done, then delete the old installation folder and re-install the framework again.
+First you have to make a backup of any personal py4web work you've done, then delete the old installation folder and re-install the framework again.